-The explosion group determines the explosive level of the gas while the temperature determines the highest acceptable surface temperature on the motor. is possible.
+The explosion group determines the explosive level of the gas while the temperature determines the highest acceptable surface temperature on the motor.
+If the temperature on the surface of the motor exceeds this level, ignition of the gas is possible.